Blue-Pocket/hand-made-echo-command/README.md

 # hand-made-echo-command

-simple echo command which is written in Python.
+A simple echo command which is written in Python.

 For examples;